Find your perfect value college

-BS: The bachelor degree is necessary for higher-paying, higher-status jobs.
-Many registered nurses find themselves going back to school for the BSN, for instance, to gain access to better positions.
+BS: The bachelor’s degree is necessary for higher-paying, higher-status jobs.
+Many registered nurses go back to school for the BSN to gain access to better positions.
 It’s also an entry-level degree for professions in behavioral science such as counseling, as well as for more specialized technical roles such as MRI technicians.
-Most health care bachelor degrees are 4 year programs, though some are 5 years.
+Most health care bachelor’s degrees are 4-year programs, though some are 5 years.

 MD/DO/PhD: To be a doctor or surgeon, you need an MD or a DO.
 To be a psychiatrist or psychologist, you need a doctorate.
 To teach health care at the college level, you need a PhD.
 In any case, a doctoral degree is a major commitment, requiring anywhere from 3 to 7 years of work.